 - Know whom you're writing for.
 If your practice caters to personal injury clients, you need to keep your sentences and syntax simple and brief.
 This is not a statement about your customers' intelligence, but rather a point about clear writing.
 Aim for a reading level at about 8th grade.
 Even someone with a high education can appreciate concise writing with information they can digest quickly.

 - Tell a story.
 The best, most effective blog entries are 2,500 words long.
 These articles are high performing and give your website a good SEO boost.
-The easiest way to achieve a high word count is to engage in some form of storytelling that keeps readers interested and on your webpage.
+The easiest way to achieve a high word count is to engage in some form of storytelling that keeps readers interested and on your web page.

 - Make your content “actionable.”
-If you write in bullet lists (say, “The Top 10 Reasons You Need a Local Personal Injury Attorney”) that will give potential clients more entry points into your site.
+If you write in bullet lists (say, “The Top 10 Reasons You Need a Local Personal Injury Attorney”) they will give potential clients more entry points into your site.

 - Don't be stingy with your “secrets.”
 You can clue in potential clients to legal strategies they might not have been aware of; it's not like they're going to argue their cases themselves rather than hire you!